Can an Executor Override a Beneficiary in QLD?

 Let’s examine these scenarios and explore the rights and responsibilities of executors and beneficiaries in Queensland’s legal framework.
 We’ll discuss the court’s role, the concept of a family provision claim, and how disputes between executors and beneficiaries can be resolved.

-Can an executor remove a beneficiary?
+Can an executor legally disinherit a beneficiary in Queensland?

 No, an executor cannot unilaterally remove a beneficiary from a will or deny them their rightful inheritance without valid legal grounds.
 The will is a legally binding document, and the executor is obligated to follow its instructions.